ryanpizzuto/target.en/help/c-activities/t-test-ab/test-ab.md

 ---
 keywords: AB;A/B;AB...n;compare experiences;Targeting;compare content;auto-target;auto-allocate
-description: Learn about the different types of A/B Test activities in Adobe Target: Manual, Auto-Allocate, and Auto-Target.
+description: Learn about the different types of A/B Test activities in Adobe Target - Manual, Auto-Allocate, and Auto-Target.
 Choose the one that's right for you.
 title: Which Type of A/B Activities Are Available in Target?
 feature: A/B Tests
 ---